2016 Syrian parliamentary election

-Parliamentary elections were held in Syria to elect the People's Council on 13 April 2016, electing members for the 2016–2020 parliamentary term.
+Parliamentary elections were held in Syria to elect the People's Assembly on 13 April 2016, electing members for the 2016–2020 parliamentary term.

 Background

 Amidst nearly five years of civil war and ensuing negotiations for a ceasefire, following the Russian military intervention in the Syrian Civil War and Syrian Arab Army gains, President Bashar al-Assad called the election.

 At the time of the election, Idlib Governorate was almost entirely outside government control, as it was controlled by rebels.
 Raqqa Governorate and Deir ez-Zor Governorate were mostly occupied by ISIL.
 As such, elections did not take place in these provinces.
 Parts of Aleppo, Homs, and Daraa governorates were also held by anti-government forces at the time of the election.
 Rojava had also been semi-autonomous since the civil war began.

 Electoral system

-All 250 members of the People's Council were elected from 15 multi-member constituencies in general tickets.
+All 250 members of the People's Assembly were elected from 15 multi-member constituencies in general tickets.